prioritizr/prepr/README.md

 #### macOS

-The `gmp`, `mpfr`, and `gdal` libraries are required.
+The `pkg-config`, `gmp`, `mpfr`, and `gdal` libraries are required.
 The easiest way to install these libraries is using [HomeBrew](https://brew.sh/).
 After installing HomeBrew, these libraries can be installed using the following commands in the system terminal:

     brew install pkg-config
     brew install gmp